itsUrcute/nvim-cheeze/README.md

 ## Notice
-If you want to use my config, please run this command to install `packer.nvim` which is the plugin manager that this config uses.
+If you want to use my config, please run this command to install [`packer.nvim`](https://github.com/wbthomason/packer.nvim) which is the plugin manager that this config uses.
 ```bash
 git clone --depth 1 https://github.com/wbthomason/packer.nvim\
  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

-Also, familiarise yourself with the documentation of `packer.nvim` to know how to add plugins, update plugins and remove plugins.
+Also, familiarise yourself with the documentation so you know how to add plugins, update plugins and remove plugins.

 ## Leader Key Mappings
 The leader key that this config uses is space.
 It can be changed in `init.lua` right under `vim.g.mapleader`.